Here’s what we cover:

 A hangar’s most valuable asset

-The hangar door is arguably the most important asset on any hangar construction project.
-To some readers that might sound exaggerated but we assure you it’s not.
-The doors we manufacture and install are a huge wall of steel that glides horizontally on rails.
+AeroDoors manufactures and installs huge walls of steel that glide horizontally on rails.
 The building structure is designed around the door so that tells you the level of importance.

 Important planning questions

 - Power Availability

 Pre determine a clear opening width and height for the door that allows safe maneuvering of the aircraft or asset.
 Will there be a power source that’s sufficient for the door because without power the choice of hangar door designs are limited.

 It’s always beneficial for a hangar door manufacturer to review architectural plans for your building.
 If you have any always email them to the sales person no matter how preliminary you think they might be.

 Ask about any upgrades for the door that are available such as a 3070 access door, window frames or sensing edges.